AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/email-modules.md

  </tbody>
 </table>

-For more information about iterators, see [Iterator module](../../workfront-fusion/modules/iterator-module.md).
+For more information about iterators, see [Iterator module in Adobe Workfront Fusion](../../workfront-fusion/modules/iterator-module.md).